firstandthird/video-fit-polyfill/README.md

 2. Use **fit-video** as class in all the videos you want.
 3. Magic

-If you prefer use your own selector, import the function and added as below.
+If you prefer to use your own selector, import the function and use it as it's shown below.

 ```js
 videoFitPolyfill('.mi-custom-selector')